 The ideal calcium hardness level is 175 to 250 ppm.

-And, if the calcium level becomes too high, it will cause the water to turn cloudy and the calcium deposits can cause problems for the hot tub shell, element and equipment.
+And, if the calcium level becomes too high, it will cause the water to turn cloudy and the calcium deposits can cause problems for the hot tub shell, element, and equipment.
+See my guide on how to get rid of calcium flakes in a hot tub for more information.

 If the calcium level is not correct, it is best to drain the hot tub, clean it thoroughly by scrubbing it and refill it with fresh water.
 You can use a calcium hardness increaser to maintain the balance of your hot tub.